-The Site Coordinator provided the auditor with housing unit rosters. inmates from each unit for a total of 40 inmates to be interviewed. to interview and the remaining four were to be done by the auditor.
-Only three inmates refused to participate in the audit process.
+The Site Coordinator provided the auditor with housing unit rosters.
+In reviewing the housing rosters, the auditor randomly selected five to ten inmates from each unit for 70 inmates to be interviewed.
+The auditors were then taken to a centralized location and given three offices for confidentiality.
+The Site Coordinator notified housing units and began having inmates come to our location.
+Six inmates refused to participate in the audit process.